Internetové knihkupectví s veterinární tématikou

 Veterinary Oral Diagnostic Imaging covers:

-History, physiology, and indications for diagnostic imaging of the oral cavity, with information on the
+History, physiology, and indications for diagnostic imaging of the oral cavity, with information on the history of diagnostic imaging and radiographic image creation.

-Digital dental radiographic positioning and image labeling, covering the parallel technique, bisecting
+Digital dental radiographic positioning and image labeling, covering the parallel technique, bisecting angle, radiographic positioning errors, and labial mounting.

+pets and zoological animals.
 Focusing on the fundamentals of dental radiographic imaging, interpretation, and applications to the oral cavity,

 Obsah

-List of Contributorsxv
+List of ContributorsXV

-1 History, Physiology, Modality Options, and Safety for Diagnostic Imaging of the Oral Cavity1
+Chapter 1 History, Physiology, Modality Options, and Safety for Diagnostic Imaging of the Oral Cavity1

 History of Diagnostic Imaging1